Yoga for Healthy Lower Backs Training

-We are currently seeking experienced teachers interested in teaching this safe, effective and research-proven yoga programme.
-Learn how to introduce the sequences appropriately according to the carefully-designed course and 12 class plans.
+Experienced yoga teachers interested in teaching this safe, effective and research-proven yoga programme can apply to train.
+Learn how to introduce the sequences appropriately according to the carefully-designed course, Teachers’ Manual and differing 12 class plans.

 TRAINING COURSES FOR YOGA TEACHERS –